 Program Guidelines

-EssaysAn original and two copies of the assignment, the Official Application, and the Background Information Forms are to be submitted to the sponsoring bank.
-A special committee at the bank will review all manuscripts and select the local contest winners, if applicable, and send as many essays to the CBAI Foundation for the statewide competition as the bank is allowed.
+Essays: An original and two copies of the essay, the Official Application, and the Background Information Forms are to be submitted to a designated high-school counselor, English teacher, or other designated person at the school (if applicable).
+If the local school is not involved, students should return these documents to the sponsoring bank.
+A special local committee will review all manuscripts, select the local contest winners (if applicable), and send as many essays to the CBAI Foundation for the statewide competition as the bank is allowed.

-Entry IntegrityEssays must be written entirely by the student, without additional correction, grading, or enhancement by any other party, including teachers and parents.
-Students may not collaborate with one another.
-Students may not view other students’ work prior to submission.
-Using the Wikipedia definition of a community bank will result in points being taken off.
-Violation of any of these rules will be cause for ineligibility of the essay.
+Essay Integrity: Essays must be written entirely by the student, without additional correction, grading, or enhancement by any other party, including teachers and parents.
+Students may not collaborate.
+Students may not view other students' work before submission.
+Using the Wikipedia definition of a community bank will result in points being deducted.
+Violation of any of these rules will be cause for ineligibility for the essay.

-Judging CriteriaJudges will use the following criteria to evaluate each essay: understanding of the community banking philosophy, accurate information, clear and concise sentences, logical organization, proper grammar, correct punctuation and spelling, and conclusion/summary.
+Judging Criteria: Judges will use the following criteria to evaluate each essay: understanding of the community banking philosophy, accurate information, clear and concise sentences, logical organization, proper grammar, correct punctuation and spelling, and a conclusion/summary.

-DeadlineEssays must be received by the CBAI Foundation via the sponsoring bank by 5 p.m. on Friday, March 3, 2023, to be eligible for judging.
-Check with the local sponsoring bank for its preliminary judging deadline (February 26).
-Essays received by the CBAI Foundation after March 3 will not be accepted for judging.
-NOTE: Semi-finalists will be required to present their submission to a community group of no fewer than five individuals; the purpose is to increase the understanding of our profession.
-Semi-finalists will also sign an intent form indicating they intend to continue their education at a college, university, or accredited trade school.
+NOTE: Semi-finalists will be required to present their submission to a community group of at least five individuals; the purpose is to increase understanding of our profession.
+Semi-finalists will also sign an Intent Form indicating they intend to continue their education at a college, university, or accredited trade school.

-Scholarship AmountsMonetary awards will be given in addition to any other grants or awards the student may receive and will be made directly to the winners.
+Monetary awards will be given in addition to any other grants or awards the student may receive and will be made directly to the winners.
 However, the winner must sign a statement that they will use the award to further their education.
-The monetary awards awarded for the overall winner will be $1,000 per year for up to four years of higher education, with up to 11 additional awards of $1,000 and up to 12 second-place awards of $500 each, depending on the quality of the essays.
-A check for $500 will be presented to the winning student's school.
-Non-monetary “Honorable Mentions” may also be awarded.
+The monetary awards provided for the overall winner will be $1,000 per year for up to four years of higher education, with up to 11 additional awards of $1,000 and up to 12 second-place awards of $500 each, depending on the quality of the essays.
+A $500 check will be presented to the overall winning student's school.
+Non-monetary &"Honorable Mentions" may also be awarded.

 Entry Assignment